Alluaudia procera (Drake) Drake

 Madagascan Ocotillo, Madagascar Ocotillo, African Ocotillo

-Alluaudia procera is an unusual, spiny succulent shrub or small tree with paired rounded leaves and grey spines that sprout up along the stout, whitish-gray, mostly upright stems.
+Alluaudia procera is an unusual spiny succulent shrub or small tree with paired rounded leaves and grey spines that sprout along the stout whitish-gray, mostly upright stems.
 It grows up to 60 feet (18 m) tall.
 Some stems occasionally fork off in a pendulous direction before curving back upwards.
 Young plants form a tangle of stems that last for several years, after which a strong central stem develops.
-The central stem is cylindrical, up to 20 inches (50 cm) in diameter, and can be free of branches for up to 33 feet (10 m).
-The leaves and spines alternate along longitudinal lines that near the tips have shallow channels between the lines.
-Leaves are deciduous in the long dry season.
-Plants in cultivation can, but rarely flower with tiny male or female flowers.
-They are greenish-yellow and appear in open thyrses at the tips of the branches.
+The main stem is cylindrical, up to 20 inches (50 cm) in diameter, and can be free of branches for up to 33 feet (10 m).
+Leaves are up to 1 inch (2.5 cm) long and deciduous in the long dry season.
+In cultivation, this species can, but rarely bloom with tiny male or female greenish-yellow flowers that appear in open thyrses at the tips of the branches.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).